mibur1/psy111/book/introduction/2_Intro_1/2_Built-in types.md

 ```{code-cell}
 ("burg" in "oldenburg") and (5 > 3) or (4 * 2 == 10)
 ```
 This expression still returns `True` even though the last comparison is false due to it being joined with the previous expression through *or*.
-This brif example hopefully already illustrate nicely how the Python syntax is more readable than most other programming languages.
+This brief example hopefully illustrate nicely how the Python syntax is more readable than most other programming languages.

 *Note: The round brackets are not strictly necessary here, as Python will evaluate this expression left to right, following the logical and comparison operator precedence rules.
 It is simply a design choice that subjectively enhances readability.*